 - Apple Sauce

-- Chocolate Chips and M&Ms (duhh)
+- Chocolate Chips and/or M&Ms (duhh)

-You simply whip up all of the ingredients in one bowl, then fold in your chocolate chips and M & M’s.
+Then, fold in your chocolate chips and M & M’s.

-You can make these keto-friendly by using sugar-free maple syrup and your favorite keto chocolate candies.
+Note: You can make these keto-friendly by using sugar-free maple syrup and your favorite keto chocolate candies.

 What Makes These M&M Cookies Healthy